 In any disaster situation, vital lines of communication often falter.
 Even when businesses are prepared to handle the logistical and physical aspects of disaster recovery, no one can afford to lose contact with your clients and customers.
 This is where a business telephone answering service becomes indispensable.

 What’s a Telephone Answering Service?
-Does It Work?
+Does It Work in an Emergency?

 A telephone answering service for businesses provides services such as receptionist answering, which ensures that anyone who calls your business reaches a live person.
 This is especially important considering that voicemail abandonment rate is nearly 75 percent.
 Using a business telephone answering service, incoming calls are answered on behalf of your company according to a script you create, and agents will handle appointment-scheduling or inform callers of your status during a natural disaster.